DEViantUA/HonkaiStarRail.py/README.md

 # In developing:

-1. Automatic receipt of a link to the journal.
-2. Return of images in jumps.
-3. Automatic code redemption.
+1. Automatic code redemption.
-4. Automatic collection of daily marks on HoYoLab.
+2. Automatic collection of daily marks on HoYoLab.

 ___
 <p align="center">